subutai-io/documentation/user/pages/02.working-with-subutai/06.using-bazaar/02.bazaar-quick-start/docs.md

    You will receive an email with the confirmation link.

 3. Confirm your registration by clicking the email link.
    This redirects you to the short registration form.

+4. On the Sign up form,

 4. On the Sign up form, enter your username, full name, and password, and then click **Save**.